cameraui/docs/cameras/zones-and-masks.md

 Turn a zone into an **ignore zone** to leave an area out of detection completely, for example a neighbour's window or a public pavement.
 Detections that sit fully inside it are dropped and never trigger an event.
 Something that only partly overlaps it still counts.

 An ignore zone has no settings of its own, and that is the point of it.
 It always uses the "fully inside" rule, it drops whatever lands there no matter the object type, and it stays out of the camera-wide allow-list described above.
 When you want an area gone and nothing else, that makes it the safer choice over an exclude zone.
-Reach for an exclude zone instead when you need it to interact with your include zones, or when you want Intersect rather than Contain.
+Reach for an exclude zone instead when you need it to interact with your include zones, or when you want "object touches the zone" rather than "object fully inside the zone".

 An ignore zone does not change the video.[^noblackout] The area stays visible in live view and in recordings, and it is still recorded.